pingcap/blog/rust-compilation-model-calamity.md

 It was mostly a great decision, and most people internally are mostly happy about it.

 But many complain about how long it takes to build.
 For some, a full rebuild might take 15 minutes in development mode, and 30 minutes in release mode.
-To developers of large systems projects, this might not sound horrible, but it's much slower than what many developers expect out of modern programming environments.
-TiKV is not even that big of a codebase, but it does contain 2 million lines of Rust and 2 million lines of C/C++, which makes it sizable.
-In comparison, Rust itself contains over 3 million lines of Rust, and [Servo](https://github.com/servo/servo) contains 2.7 million.
-See [full line counts here](https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84).
+To developers of large systems projects, this might not sound so bad, but it's much slower than what many developers expect out of modern programming environments.
+TiKV is a relatively large Rust codebase, with 2 million lines of Rust.
+In comparison, Rust itself contains over 3 million lines of Rust, and [Servo](https://github.com/servo/servo) contains 2.7 million (see [full line counts here](https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84)).

 Other nodes in TiDB are written in Go, which of course comes with a different set of advantages and disadvantages from Rust.
 Some of the Go developers at PingCAP resent having to wait for the Rust components to build.
 They are used to a rapid build-test cycle.